 Murchison Falls National Park is rich in attractions ranging from nature, cultural, wildlife.
 Most fascinating in the park is the breathtaking Murchison Falls where the Nile forces itself through a narrow gorge plunging down with a thunderous roar.

+Often included in most Uganda safaris, there are lots of things to see in Murchison Falls National Park.
 Here are some of the best things to see in Murchison falls National Park;

 Wild Game in Murchison Falls National Park